Banner Logo

 Audit your site with the help of your lawyer and your appointed Data protection officer.

-• Terms and Conditions page– If you didn’t have a T&C page, you definitely need it now and also a checkout checkbox that users must click (it should not be “checked” by default).
+• Terms and Conditions page – If you didn’t have a T&C page, you definitely need it now and also a checkout checkbox that users must click (it should not be “checked” by default).
 Amend your T&C page in regard to the new GDPR terminology and the gathering of customer data from the checkout page.

-Pro tip: Go through the Privacy policy pages of reliable e-commerce websites and observe how they are approaching the new GDPR rules.
+Pro tip: Go through the Privacy policy pages of reliable e-commerce websites and observe how they are approaching the GDPR rules.

 An overview of the points that you can’t miss while revising your Privacy policy page: